sk-ruban/CS193p/README.md

 # CS193p

-This Repo details my progress for Stanford's CS193p (Developing Apps for iOS) - Spring 2020
+This repo details my progress for Stanford's CS193p (Developing Apps for iOS) - Spring 2020.

+My code, personal notes & assignment solutions (+ extra credit) are all listed in the table below.
+You can also find my notes for the readings [here](https://github.com/sk-ruban/CS193p/tree/master/Readings%20Notes).

 Lectures, videos & corresponding project files from Stanford can be found [here](https://cs193p.sites.stanford.edu).

-My Code, Notes & Assignment Solutions (+ Extra Credit) are all listed in the table below.
-You can also find my notes for the readings [here](https://github.com/sk-ruban/CS193p/tree/master/Readings%20Notes).

 ### 🚧 Progress